HeroSupport

 Pingen is an online solution to send documents by letter post for private, business, and software integration.
 Users can either upload PDFs from their desktops or fetch files online from their Dropbox, Google Drive, and Microsoft Skydrive accounts.
 Pingen was launched in 2010 and is operated from Zürich, Switzerland.

-incredX AG, founded in 2011 by a team of former AO Foundation executives and surgeons, is a Swiss-based company focused on enhancing global healthcare systems through modern technology.
-The company has developed a cloud-based platform that facilitates the recording, tracking, and sharing of Patient Outcome Measures.
-This innovative system serves as a collaborative tool for medical professionals and patients, allowing them to exchange treatment and outcome data effectively.
-By enabling healthcare providers to quickly identify and adopt proven best practices, incredX aims to improve patient care and enhance the overall quality of healthcare services.
+incredX AG is a Swiss-based healthcare company founded in 2011 by a small team of former executives and surgeons from the AO Foundation.
+The company focuses on leveraging modern technologies to create a universal platform for recording, tracking, and sharing Patient Outcome Measures across global healthcare systems. incredX develops a cloud-based healthcare system that facilitates collaboration among medical professionals and patients, allowing them to exchange treatment and outcome data effectively.
+This innovative approach enables healthcare providers to quickly identify and adopt proven best practices, ultimately aiming to improve patient care and outcomes.

 Biowatch